bluepyro/bluepyro.github.io/_posts/2015-7-21-Chearsheet-post.md

 ## just a regular post
 ### Nothing really important about it

-*And it has a list
+* And it has a list.

 1. With a element
  * with
  * other